Information about COVID-19 Response

 - A student (attending on site) or an employee is being tested for COVID-19.

-- If symptomatic, the student or employee should remain in quarantine pending results of their COVID-19 test.
+The student or employee should remain in quarantine pending results of their COVID-19 test.

 The health and well-being of our community is the responsibility of every single individual within the community.
 Our goal of keeping campus open whenever possible and as safe as possible depends entirely on the responsible personal behavior of every member of our community.
 View The New School’s Attestation Statement here.